Eva-754/vibe_coding/README.md

 # vibe_coding

 Overview: It is a simple, static blog website designed to showcase content relevant to the course and serve as a practical example of building and deploying a web page.
 The blog features straightforward HTML structure, making it easy to understand and maintain, which is ideal for learning basic web development concepts.
-The main goal of this blog is to provide a platform for sharing information, ideas, and updates related to the NOS110 class in an accessible online format.
-It serves as both a learning tool and a communication medium for students and instructors.

 Contributions: This blog project was a collaborative effort between two team members.
 My partner was responsible for designing and developing the website, including implementing all the features and creating the HTML structure.
 I managed the GitHub repository by setting up version control, created the presentation materials, and wrote the deployment document to guide others on how to publish and maintain the blog.
 I also helped my partner with adding the required features we needed from the wheel.
 Together, we combined our skills to successfully complete the project and ensure it is well-documented and easy to deploy.